commonpike/fairpost/docs/MultipleUsers.md

 ## User storage

-Both the global .env and the user .env will be read.
+The global .env stores global (app) settings.

+The other stores, like access tokens, will be stored in the user directory in the path specified in the global .env

-The users .env can override anything from the global config, but likely, you only want to enter the feed/page/channel/etc settings for each platform.
+The users storage can override some things from the global config, but likely, you only want to enter the feed/page/channel/etc settings for each platform.
 The rest is set globally.

-The other stores, like access tokens, will also be stored in the user directory in the path specified in his .env

 ## User logging